rnicholus/frame-grab.js/docs/examples.md

 NOTE: You are limited to only rendering user-submitted video files with codecs that are supported by the current browser.
 For a list of codecs that each browser currently supports, see [this media format browser compatibiltiy table][codes-by-browser]

-There are two ways to solicit a file from a user: drag & drop, and via a `<input type="file">` element.
-This example will cover both.

 First, the markup.
 Include this in your HTML document.
 The `accept` attribute is intended to only allow the user to select videos from the file chooser dialog.
 Please keep in mind that [not all browsers support the `accept` attribute][accept-support].

 ### Step 1: Accepting a video file via an `<input type="file">` element